selfcustody/krux/docs/getting-started/usage/navigating-the-main-menu.en.md

 <img src="../../../img/maixpy_m5stickv/backup-tiny-seed-125.png" align="right">
 <img src="../../../img/maixpy_amigo/backup-tiny-seed-150.png" align="right">

-This metal backup format represent BIP-39 mnemonic word numbers index on its binary form on a metal plate, where 1's are marked(punched) and 0's are left intact.
+This metal backup format represents the BIP-39 mnemonic word's numbers (1-2048) in binary format on a metal plate, where the 1's are marked (punched) and the 0's are left intact.

 <div style="clear: both"></div>